Home ยป Drinks

 Instructions

-• First, bring the cinnamon stick and 3 cups of water to simmer in a large pot.
-Simmer for 5 or 6 minutes to infuse the water, then add in the piloncillo and dissolve, about another 4-5 minutes.
+• Bring the cinnamon stick and 3 cups of water to a simmer in a large pot.
+Simmer for 5 or 6 minutes to infuse the water, then add in the piloncillo and let it dissolve for another 4-5 minutes.

-• Cut the corn kernels off the cob, and add them to a blender along with the soy milk.
-Blend on high until smooth, then transfer the mixture into the pot, straining if you feel it's necessary.
+• Cut the corn kernels off the cob and add them to a blender with the soy milk.
+Blend the mixture on high until smooth, then transfer it into the pot, passing it through a mesh strainer if you prefer.

 • Simmer the atole for 10 minutes, stirring consistently.
-Combine corn starch with ~½ cup of water in a small mixing bowl, then add it to the pot along with vanilla.
+Combine the cornstarch with ~ยฝ cup of water in a small mixing bowl, then add it to the pot along with vanilla.

-• Simmer for an additional 2-3 minutes, or until it reaches your preferred consistency.
-Serve your atole de elote on its own with a garnish of cinnamon, or alongside snacks like tamales, gorditas, etc. Happy drinking!
+• Simmer for an additional 2-3 minutes until it reaches your preferred consistency.
+Serve your atole de elote with a sprinkle of cinnamon or alongside baked goods.
+Happy drinking!

 Notes